Sterling Price: Western Theater

 Price, now serving under Van Dorn, crossed the Mississippi River to reinforce Gen. P. G. T. Beauregard's army in northern Mississippi following Beauregard's loss at the Battle of Shiloh.
 Van Dorn's army was positioned on the Confederate right flank during the Siege of Corinth.
 During Braxton Bragg's Confederate Heartland Offensive, Van Dorn was sent to western Mississippi, while Price given command of the District of Tennessee.
 As Bragg marched his army into Kentucky, Bragg urged Price to make some move to assist him.
 Not waiting to re-unite with Van Dorn's returning forces, Price seized the Union supply depot at nearby Iuka, but was driven back by Maj.
 Gen. William S. Rosecrans at the Battle of Iuka on September 19, 1862.
-A few weeks later, on October 3–4, Price (under Van Dorn's command once more) was defeated with Van Dorn at the Second Battle of Corinth.
+A few weeks later, on October 3–4, Price (under Van Dorn's command once more) was defeated at the Second Battle of Corinth.

 Van Dorn was replaced by Maj.
 Gen. John C. Pemberton, and Price, who had become thoroughly disgusted with Van Dorn and was eager to return to Missouri, obtained a leave to visit Richmond, the Confederate capital.
 There, he obtained an audience with Confederate President Jefferson Davis to discuss his grievances, only to find his own loyalty to the South sternly questioned by the Confederate leader.
 Price did secure Davis's permission to return to Missouri—minus his troops.
 Unimpressed with the Missourian, Davis pronounced him "the vainest man I ever met."